 Second in our list, while not actually a hat, is an extremely useful and versatile bit of headwear known as the Buff.
 A popular bit of kit with outdoorsmen and women the world over, this super fine and insulating version made from merino wool is now a firm favourite of ours too.
 With the option to wear it as a tall scarf, neckerchief, bandanna or balaclava, the moisture-wicking Buff is a great bit of multi-purpose headwear for winter.

-Last but not least, the Fjallraven Tur Heater Hat is a serious piece of winter headwear for those really cold days.
-With a waterproof, wind-resistant outer and a soft, warm lining of artificial fur, this hat is perfect for low-activity use in British winters and also comes highly recommended for those attending one of Woodlore’s Arctic Expeditions.
+Last but not least, the Fjallraven Nordic Heater Hat is a serious piece of winter headwear for those really cold days.
+With a waterproof, wind-resistant outer and a soft, warm lining of artificial fur, this hat is perfect for low-activity use in British winters and also comes highly recommended for those attending one of our winter expeditions.